jhpyle/docassemble/_docs/interviews.md

 the user will be able to resume the interview where he left off.

-If a new user starts an interview without being logged in, and then clicks the link to log in, and then clicks the link to register, the user will be logged in and will immediately be directed back to the interview they had been using, and they will immediately pick up where they left off.
+If a new user starts an interview without being logged in, and then clicks the "Sign in or sign up to save answers" link to log in, and then clicks the link to register, the user will immediately be directed back to the interview they had been using, and they will immediately pick up where they left off, the only difference being that they are now logged in.

 If a logged-in user leaves an interview without completing it, closes their browser, then opens their browser at a later time, and visits